 With so many adjustments made by developers in the life cycle of a system, it’s likely that much of your code is obsolete or has little practical use.
-In fact, 60% of all custom ABAP code isn’t used in the
+In fact, 60% of all custom ABAP code isn’t used in the productive environment at all.

 Having so much superfluous code is messy and can cause your existing systems to run sub-optimally—using heavy database calls for commands that could have been achieved more efficiently.